mike99mac/minimy-mike99mac/gcode/README.md

 *Back view of boombox carcass and parts*

 ## Bill of material
-Following are the wood parts that need to be cut out.
+Following are the wood parts and components needed.

 ### Plywood
 The following pieces of 1/2" Baltic birch plywood are needed (nominal thickness: 0.480").

-**NOTE** These sizes need to be verified during the next build
+**NOTE** Verify values on the next build!!

 | Description                | Qty | Size |
 | -----------                | --- | ---- |